 Nathan E. Holmes

 Nathan is a member of the firm's Tax and Employee Benefits & Executive Compensation practice groups.
-His practice is focused principally in Executive Compensation and Tax-Exempt Organizations, but he also has broad experience in U.S. federal income tax planning for various business transactions, such as mergers, acquisitions, divestitures, financings and new business ventures.
+His practice is focused principally in two areas: Executive Compensation and Tax-Exempt Organizations, but he also has broad experience in U.S. federal income tax planning for various business transactions, such as mergers, acquisitions, divestitures, financings and new business ventures.

 Nathan regularly represents public companies, large private companies and nonprofit organizations in executive compensation matters.
 He works with companies across a range of industries (including manufacturing, technology, media, financial services, retail and utilities) and with respect to a broad variety of compensation arrangements.